RaymondByc/raymondbyc-github.io/index.md

 <img src="images/3D_Semantic_Restruction.png" width="100%">

 ### SAR Image Despeckling with Fractional Total Variational Loss (2017.11 - 2018.5)
-Motivated in __Fractional Calculus Application__ Course, we tried to apply fractional calculus to image denoising.
+Motivated in __Applications in Fractional Calculus__ Course, we tried to apply fractional calculus to image denoising.
 In terms of __long-term memory, non-locality, and weak singularity,__ fractional differential of an image can preserve __the low-frequency contour feature in the smooth area, and non-linearly keep high-frequency edge information and texture information.__
 We proposed __FID-CNN__ with a 8 layer CNN network to feature extraction and fractional total variational loss to preserve details of image.